St. Paul DWI Lawyer

 First-time DWI offenders with a blood alcohol concentration (BAC) of .16 or more (twice the legal limit)—as well as all second-time or subsequent alcohol offenders—have the option of regaining driving privileges by participating in the state’s ignition interlock device (IID) program.

-The IID program improves public safety by permitting eligible alcohol offenders the option of installing an IID in their vehicle to promote legal, safe driving.
-Thus, instead of completely losing one’s license and driving privileges for a period of time, participation in the IID program enables a person to continue to drive and monitors him/her to ensure s/he doesn’t drive—or attempt to drive—while under the influence or otherwise intoxicated.
+The IID program enhances public safety by providing eligible alcohol offenders with the option to install an IID in their vehicle, promoting legal and safe driving.
+Thus, instead of completely losing one’s license and driving privileges for some time, participation in the IID program enables a person to continue to drive and monitors him/her to ensure s/he doesn’t drive—or attempt to drive—while under the influence or otherwise intoxicated.

 What Is an IID?